mictjs/RetroPie-Extra-WIP/README.md

 ./install-extras.sh
 ```

-The installation script assumes that you are running it on a Raspberry Pi with the `RetroPie-Setup/` folder being stored in `$HOME/RetroPie-Setup`.
+The installation script assumes that you are running it on a Raspberry Pi, ODroid C1/C2, or PC with the `RetroPie-Setup/` folder being stored in `$HOME/RetroPie-Setup`.
 If your setup differs, just copy the scripts directly to the folder they need to be in.

 ## Troubleshooting